 Using CAD data, parts can be formed with great complexity without the need for extensive machine set up or complex assembly.
 These methods also have the advantage of producing something close to the final injection moulded component (although materials/properties may vary).
 This aids testing fit where a number of parts are to be assembled together, it is easier to visualise the design and can be a good marketing/sales aid before investing in injection mould tooling.
 All of this can be achieved at relatively low cost – it is cheaper to modify CAD data rather than the mould tool.

 PolyJet Matrix Simultaneous jetting of different types of photopolymer liquid resin in preset combinations.
 The dual-jet process can combine materials in several ways, enabling the simultaneous use of two different rigid materials, two flexible materials, one of each type, any combination with transparent material or two jets of the same material.
 The materials are jetted in ultra-thin 16-micron layers which are then UV cured layer by layer until the part is completed.

 Advantages: materials that closely emulate the mechanical properties of the required polymer, can produce complex assemblies in different materials in a single build, can combine black and white materials to create a range of greyscales.
+Good for rapid prototypes.

 Disadvantages: slightly more expensive than some alternative methods.

 Stereolithography (SLA) Parts are built a layer at a time using a laser beam on the surface of a container of liquid photopolymer.
 The material solidifies rapidly when struck by the beam, the part is lowered gradually as each layer solidifies until the complete three-dimensional object is formed.

 A wide range of materials have been developed over the years with properties close to those of many engineering thermoplastics.